Homemade Lotion Bars

 - Soap Mold or Deodorant Containers *See Below

 I've noticed with most homemade Lotion Bar recipes I've found, people make them with soap molds.
-There is nothing wrong with doing that if you prefer a bar style lotion but I'm only of those weird people that does not like lotion on my hands.
-I when I found these empty deodorant containers on Amazon I thought I hit the jackpot!
+There is nothing wrong with doing that if you prefer a bar style lotion, but I'm one of those weird people that does not like lotion on my hands.
+So when I found these empty deodorant containers on Amazon I thought I had hit the jackpot!
 We love using these instead of making the traditional lotion bars.
-No lotion on your hands and you can apply directly where needed, very helpful for a squirmy toddler too!
+No lotion on your hands and you can apply directly where needed, which is very helpful for a squirmy toddler too!
 Plus you can reuse these when they are empty so you don't have to keep buying more.

 As I said above, make sure you have a good virgin coconut oil to use in this recipe.
-Coconut Oil is known for it's amazing antibacterial and healing properties along with all of the natural vitamins and minerals it contains.
+Coconut Oil is known for it's amazing antibacterial and healing properties, along with all of the natural vitamins and minerals it contains.
 All of the fatty acids it contains will also help with healing your skin, especially if you suffer from eczema like we do.
-I buy mine from Tropical Traditions which is know is more expensive than some, but I like the way theirs is made.
+I buy mine from Tropical Traditions, which I know is more expensive than some, but I like the way theirs is made.

 What To Do: